ShaneMcPartlin/Farkle2.0/README.md

 ```
 Make sure that the configuration in app.py matches the credentials needed on the MySQL connection:
 ```
-# this should match your database connection
+# this should match YOUR database connection, which could be slightly different
 app.config['MYSQL_DATABASE_USER'] = 'shane'
 app.config['MYSQL_DATABASE_PASSWORD'] = 'password'
 app.config['MYSQL_DATABASE_DB'] = 'farkle'